Skip to main content Skip to navigation

 Lorenzo Paolucci

-I am a third year PhD candidate in the LHCb WarwickLink opens in a new window group, supervised by Prof. Tim GershonLink opens in a new window and Dr. Tom BlakeLink opens in a new window.
+I am a fourth year PhD candidate in the LHCb WarwickLink opens in a new window group, supervised by Prof. Tim GershonLink opens in a new window and Dr. Tom BlakeLink opens in a new window.
 I joined the group in 2021, but had been working in the LHCb Collaboration since 2020.
 My main research is focused on rare B meson decays containing electrons.

 I also teach first year undergraduate Physics problem classes, in Classical Mechanics, Electromagnetism, and Quantum Mechanics.

-Rare B decays as a Standard Model testbench
+Rare B decays as a Standard Model test bench

 The Standard Model of Particle Physics (known as SM) is our best current theory to describe the behaviour of elementary particles.
 It is an exceptionally successful theory, developed over decades of synergetic experimental and theoretical work, and has shown outstanding agreement between measurements and predictions.